junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 They're not eager to go anywhere, or any time.
 They've spent too long to get to this point, at least earned a moment to take a breath.

 Dean's mind wanders to the ranch in Cas's words.
 He doesn't need to see the place to know it must be something Cas would enjoy.
 The livestock and the wild lives, the creatures and the woods.
 The growing up kids, girls and boys growing to be become fine ladies and gentlemen -- or wild girls and uncivilized hunters, if they choose to.

-They can own a small hut of their own, takes possession of a small corner of the ranch.
-They can attend to the ranch then watches sunset from the porch.
+They can live there, own a small hut of their own, take possession of a small corner of the ranch.
+They can attend to the ranch then watch sunset from the porch.
 The air would smell like wood and grass, their hands gnarled from farm work instead of gun shot.
-Dean blinks hard, thinking, that doesn't even sound half bad.
+Dean blinks hard, thinking, *that doesn't even sound half bad*.
 Sam is welcome to stay, or find another ranch of his own with someone he enjoys to spend time with.
 They can just live normal, quiet lives, and probably die of boredom, or old age, or too much healthy natural food, some time around the corner of the twentieth century.
 He finds himself doesn't mind that they would not even live to the day that Impala is produced or the day Led Zeppelin starts their touring.
 With Cas, and Sam, safe and happy and with him, there isn't much else to ask for.
 Dean smiles.

 "What are you thinking?"
 Cas breaks the silence.